adaptive-democracy/hopeful-path/persistent-democracy-talk/slides.md

 ## possible problems?

 - only my left shoe was bought: you can "bind together" property
-- not everything should be for sale: constitutions can set aside some things
+- national parks shouldn't be for sale: constitutions can set aside some things
 - have to choose between high taxes and voting: probably a good idea to separate "legislative" and "administrative" weights

 ---